VEX Robotics: VEXcode V5

 VEXcode V5 is a Scratch-based coding environment designed by VEX Robotics for programming VEX Robotics hardware, such as the VEX V5 Brain.
 The block-style interface makes programming simple for elementary through high-school students.
-VEXcode is consistent across VEX 123, GO, IQ and V5, and can be used to program the devices from each.
-VEXcode allows the block programs to be viewed as equivalent C++ or programs, to help more advanced students transition from blocks to text.
+VEXcode is consistent across VEX 123, GO, IQ, and V5 and can be used to program the devices from each.
+VEXcode allows the block programs to be viewed as equivalent C++ or programs to help more advanced students transition from blocks to text.
 This also allows easy interconversion between text-based and block-based programming.
+VEXcode also lets students code in C++, which gives the opportunity to learn basic C++, but to collect data from sensors or to move the drivetrain, VEX uses a header file.

 PROS

 PROS is a C/C++ programming environment for VEX V5 hardware maintained by students of Purdue University through Purdue ACM SIGBots.
 It provides a more bare-bones environment for more knowledgeable students that allows for an industry-applicable experience.
 It has a more robust API that allows for more precise control of the hardware for competition-level uses in VRC/VEX U. It is based on FreeRTOS.